Oregon Layoffs — October 2020

 | VillaSport Athletic Club and Spa | Beaverton | 59 |

-Leading the list was SYUFY Enterprises - VillaSport at its Beaverton facility, reporting 59 affected workers.
+The largest notice was filed by SYUFY Enterprises - VillaSport at its Beaverton facility, reporting 59 affected workers.
 VillaSport Athletic Club and Spa followed with 59 workers.

 Trend & Outlook

-The filings reflect a easing in workforce disruptions across Oregon, with filings falling below both recent and year-ago levels.
+The trends suggest a easing in workforce disruptions across Oregon, with filings falling below both recent and year-ago levels.
 The Arts & Entertainment sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Oregon.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Oregon WARN notices, browse layoffs by state, or download the full dataset.